 You should avoid travel in the Pool region south of Brazzaville.
-Although terrorism has not been a recent problem in the ROC,
+Although terrorism has not been a recent problem in the Republic

-the Ninjas (a former rebel group) reside in the Pool Region, especially in and around the village of Kinkala.
-Although they
+of the Congo, the Ninjas (a former rebel group) reside in the Pool Region, especially in and around the village of Kinkala.

-do not specifically target U.S. citizens, they do routinely establish roadblocks and conduct highway robberies.
-For this reason,
+Although they do not specifically target U.S. citizens, they do routinely establish roadblocks and conduct highway robberies.

-the Embassy advises against travel by road between Brazzaville and Pointe Noire.
-In the past, the passenger train connecting
+For this reason, the Embassy advises against travel by road between Brazzaville and Pointe Noire.
+In the past, the passenger

 You should also pay close attention to events in the Democratic Republic of the Congo as unrest in Kinshasa can also affect Brazzaville.
 In 2007, stray small arms fire originating in Kinshasa landed in Brazzaville.
 For the most up to date security and safety information on the Democratic Republic of Congo, please refer to the Department of State's Travel Warning and Country Specific Information Sheet for the Democratic Republic of the Congo.